On reduction of moduli schemes of abelian varieties with definite quaternion multiplications: Moduli spaces

-is satisfied, where $\sigma(a)$ is the image of $a$ in $B_\sigma$, and $\char (a)$ is the (reduced) characteristic polynomial of $a$.
-This is a closed condition.
+This is a closed condition and it depends on $m$, but not on the choice of $(V,\psi)$.

-Let $\calM_K\subset \calM$ (resp. $\calMpK\subset \calM^{(p)}$) denote the closed subscheme parametrizing the objects $\calA$ in $\calM$ (resp. $\calM^{(p)}$) that satisfy the determinant condition (K).
+Let $\calM_K\subset \calM$ (resp.~$\calMpK\subset \calM^{(p)}$) denote the closed subscheme parametrizing the objects $\ul A$ in $\calM$ (resp.~$\calM^{(p)}$) that satisfy the determinant condition (K).

-Let $L\subset B$ be a maximal subfield such that any place of $v$ of $F$ lying over $p$ is unramified in $L$ and $O_L:=L\cap O_B$ is an order which is maximal at $p$.
-Clearly the condition (K) implies the trace condition
+Let $L\subset B$ be a maximal subfield such that any place $v$ of $F$ lying over $p$ is unramified in $L$ and that the order $L\cap O_B$ is maximal at $p$.
+We can construct such a maximal subfield $L$ by \begin{itemize} \item [(a)] constructing a maximal commutative semi-simple subalgebra $\bfL\subset B\otimes \Qp$ such that $\bfL$ is the unramified quadratic extension of $F\otimes \Qp$ and the maximal order $\calO_{\bfL}$ of $\bfL$ is contained in $O_B\otimes \Zp$, and \item [(b)] applying weak approximation. \end{itemize}